yossichen78/my-scheduler/README.markdown

 ## My Scheduler

-For this project I used Spray and MySQL.
-Notes: for production I would use a framework for the DB (ie Slick).

-I would write more extensive and separate Unit/Integration tests for the DB and api.

 Follow these steps to get started:

 1. Git-clone this repository.

         $ git clone https://github.com/yossichen78/my-scheduler.git

-2. Create DB on mysql, create a new db called "scheduler".
-The schema for the table is @ resources/db/schema.sql
+2. Create DB on mysql: create a new db called "scheduler" and "scheduler-test".
+Create table on both DBs using resources/db/schema.sql

-3. Username and Password are set to user/password, but this as well as the DB connection settings can be changed @ resources/application.conf
+3. Username and Password for both DBs are set to "user"/"password", but these as well as the other DB connection settings can be changed.

+   They are set-up at resources/application.conf (main and test have separate files).

 4. Change directory into your clone: